lukasbauer3091/bci-workshop/INSTRUCTIONS.md

 pip install git+https://github.com/peplin/pygatt pylsl bitstring pexpect
 ```

-If you do not have pip installed on your machine, you can do so via the Anaconda prompt.
-Here are the instructions

-  1. Search on your machine for Open Anaconda prompt and open it
-  2. Put in the following command: `conda install pip`

 If you don't have git installed on your machine, you can download it [here](https://git-scm.com/downloads)